What we learned at B2B Marketing Expo 2017!

 TOP TIP: Include an example of the influencer’s previous work in a similar style to what you or a client is after, so the proposed marketing message is illustrated within their authentic style.

-If you are unsure how best to measure the ROI of influencer marketing, read up on some detailed insight about measuring the ROI of your influence marketing campaigns.
+If you are unsure how best to measure the ROI of influencer marketing, read up on some detailed insight about measuring the ROI of your influencer marketing campaigns.

 If you have any further queries, drop us a message in the comments below!